Azure/reliable-web-app-pattern-java/known-issues.md

     ![Aisonic AAD](docs/assets/azure-redis-enable-public-network-access.png)

-* App Service Timing Issue After Deploying Prozeware
+* App Service Timing Issue After Deploying seware

-    You may see the following *Welcome* page after you deploy Prozeware and navigate to the site.
+    You may see the following *Welcome* page after you deploy Proseware and navigate to the site.

     ![Aisonic AAD](docs/assets/appservice-welcome-java.png)

     This is because App Service may require additional time to process the recently uploaded *WAR* package.
-Refresh the page after a minute or two to see the Proseware site.
-It can take up to 5 minutes to see the Proseware site.
+It may take up to 5 minutes for the uploaded WAR package to be processed.
+Refresh the page to see the Proseware site.

 * Connection time out errors in the azd provision step